LSU (2009) – B. A. Mass Communications – Broadcast Journalism

 LSU (2016) – M. S. Kinesiology – Sport Administration

-Emily Dixon enters her 11th season with LSU Athletics and was promoted to Chief of Creative Content in January 2022 after previously serving as the Executive Director of Creative Content.
+Emily Dixon, who has worked within the LSU Athletics Department since 2012, was promoted to Chief of Creative Content in January 2022 after previously serving as the Executive Director of Creative Content.

 Dixon oversees all creative video for LSU Athletics, including social media, website, in-venue productions, television shows and more.
 The Creative Content Department, one of the top in college athletics, works hand-in-hand with all sports across campus to showcase student-athletes, coaches and staff and bring fans behind the scenes of LSU athletics.

 Dixon was part of the Sports Business Journal’s “Best in Sports Social Media” team in 2020, and the video department has been featured in numerous articles gaining national recognition from media outlets across the country.